Frequently Asked Questions

 To facilitate this step, and to have your application evaluated by the most relevant peers, you are encouraged to indicate the best keywords and abstract.

-The scientific evaluation involve solely researchers that are external to the BIENVENÜE programme.
+The scientific evaluation involve solely researchers that are external to the BIENVENÜE programme and the Région Bretagne.
 The experts will also have no conflict of interest with the evaluated candidate.

 They are strict.
 No exception will be made.